-At the minimum of the annular mode pattern on the poleward flank of the jet stream, 321 Fig. 5c and f, the relatively small size of the latitude circle leads to a strong baseline annular 322 correlation and thus clear dominance of the annular mode in the variance spectra.
-The 323 spherical effect is more pronounced for the $(\Delta T)y = 60$ case since the minimum in the 324 EOF pattern is located very close to the pole (Fig. 4).
-As the length of the latitude circle 325 approaches the scale of the deformation radius, a single synoptic scale disturbance connects 326 all longitudes, enforcing zonally uniform statistics.
-While the result appears trivial in this 327 light, this geometric effect may play a significant role in helping the annular mode rise above 328 other modes in two-dimensional EOF analysis.
-The flow is naturally zonally coherent near 329 the pole, and the tendency for anticorrelation between pressures at polar and middle latitudes 330 may play a role in generating annular-scale motions at lower latitudes (e.g., Ambaum et al. 331 2001; Gerber and Vallis 2005).
-332
+At the minimum of the annular mode pattern on the poleward flank of the jet stream, Figs. 5c and 5f, the relatively small size of the latitude circle leads to a strong baseline annular correlation and thus clear dominance of the annular mode in the variance spectra.
+The spherical effect is more pronounced for the $(\Delta T){v} =$ 60°C case since the minimum in the EOF pattern is located very close to the pole (Fig. 4).
+As the length of the latitude circle approaches the scale of the deformation radius, a single synoptic-scale disturbance connects all longitudes, enforcing zonally uniform statistics.
+While the result appears trivial in this light, this geometric effect may play a significant role in helping the annular mode rise above other modes in two-dimensional EOF analysis.
+The flow is naturally zonally coherent near the pole, and the tendency for anticorrelation between pressures at polar and middle latitudes may play a role in generating annular-scale motions at lower latitudes (e.g., Ambaum et al. 2001; Gerber and Vallis 2005).

-It's important to note that the circulation is more realistic with the default Held and Suarez (1994) setting of $(\Delta T)y = 60$, where the flow exhibits relatively modest zonal coherence at the midlatitude center of action (Fig. 5a).
-The stronger dynamical annularity in the $(\Delta T)y = 40$ configuration is due to the weak baroclinicity of the jet and the zonally uniform boundary conditions.
+It is important to note that the circulation is more realistic with the default Held and Suarez (1994) setting of $(\Delta T)v = 60^{\circ}$ C, where the flow exhibits relatively modest zonal coherence at the midlatitude center of action (Fig. 5a).
+The stronger dynamical annularity in the $(\Delta T){\nu} = 40^{\circ}$ C configuration is due to the weak baroclinicity of the jet and the zonally uniform boundary conditions.
 When zonal asymmetries are introduced to the model, the uniform motions are much reduced, even with weak temperature forcing (Gerber and Vallis 2007).
-Zonal asymmetries on Earth will thus likely both reduce the strength of globally coherent motions in the sense of equation (1), and break the assumption of uniform statistics in the sense of equation (2).
+Zonal asymmetries on Earth will thus likely both reduce the strength of globally coherent motions in the sense of Eq.
+(1) and break the assumption of uniform statistics in the sense of Eq.
+(2).
 We find, however, that both dynamical and statistical annularity are highly relevant to flow in reanalysis, at least in the Southern Hemisphere.

-343 b.
+b.
 Annular variability in reanalysis

-The data used in this section are derived from the European Center for Medium Range Weather Forecasting (ECMWF) Interim Reanalysis (ERA-I; Dee and coauthors 2011) over the period 1979 to 2013.
-All results are based on anomalies, where the annual cycle is defined as the long-term mean over the entire 35 year period.
-As done for the dynamical core, a 10 day low pass filter is applied to all data before computing correlations and performing the EOF analyses.
-Note that qualitatively similar results are derived from daily and monthlymean data.
+The data used in this section are derived from the European Centre for Medium-Range Weather Forecasts (ECMWF) interim reanalysis (ERA-Interim; Dee et al. 2011) over the period 1979 to 2013.
+All results are based on anomalies, where the annual cycle is defined as the long-term mean over the entire 35-yr period.
+As done for the dynamical core, a 10-day low-pass filter is applied to all data before computing correlations and performing the EOF analyses.
+Note that qualitatively similar results are derived from daily and monthly mean data.